New EU banking rules ignore 'stranded assets', critics warn

 Since 2016 the 16 biggest European banks have collectively provided over €475bn to the fossil fuel industry.

-Academics Adam Tooze, Ann Pettifor and Stephany Griffith-Jones published an open letter warning leaders that current banking rules do not take into account the danger climate change poses to the stability of the financial system.
+Academics Adam Tooze, Ann Pettifor and Stephany Griffith-Jones published an open letter on Wednesday warning leaders that current banking rules do not take into account the danger climate change poses to the stability of the financial system.

 According to these authors, all fossil-fuel investments should be backed-up 100 percent.